 — Acts 6:2-4 NLT

 Each of Jesus' disciples needs to know his or her primary calling to live the mission.
 The apostles knew theirs; as they said, it was to "spend our time in prayer and teaching the word."
-Taking care of widows is vitally important (James 1:27); doing so was especially important in this situation with the concerns for ethnic and language prejudice.
+Taking care of widows is vitally important (James 1:27); doing so was especially important in this situation with the concerns about ethnic and language prejudice.
 The apostles resisted the temptation to get involved personally.
 Instead, they proposed a framework for the disciples to meet this need while the apostles remained true to the work Jesus had called them to do.
 Leaders cannot lead by doing everything.
-Leaders must do their main thing, then ask for God's people to help solve other problems — and doing so can lead to accepting a new calling, as was the case for the seven men who were selected in the subsequent verses!
+Leaders fulfill their primary responsibilities, then ask for God's people to serve in other ways and help solve other problems — and doing so can lead to accepting a new calling, as was the case for the seven men who were selected in the subsequent verses!

 Related Scripture Readings

 Other Devotionals from Heartlight for Sunday, March 21, 2021

 Unstoppable! is a one-year devotional guide through the book of Acts.
 Each devotional consists of a scripture passage, a reflection and a prayer.
 The reflection opens up the day's scripture and shows how it challenges one to live for Jesus.

 Scripture quotations are taken from the Holy Bible, New Living Translation, copyright ©1996, 2004, 2007, 2013, 2015 by Tyndale House Foundation.
 Used by permission of Tyndale House Publishers, Inc., Carol Stream, Illinois 60188.
 All rights reserved.